MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapview-class.md

 ### isLocationInView

-Whether the given location is visible in the MapView.
+Returns whether the given location is visible in the map view.

 **Android**